 How do you choose the right publisher for your game?
 How should the publisher contribute to the project?
 What can be expected from a publisher and how can you make the most out of your collaboration?
 In her presentation about the role of a publisher, Julia will answer these questions and give examples of ideal partnerships between a publisher and game developers.

 China’s booming mobile gaming market is home to more mobile gamers than the US and Europe combined, but fears of piracy and high market entry barriers (technical, cultural, regulatory, and trust) often mean foreign developers are uncertain about market-entry strategy and ROI.
-In this session, Patrick Wheeler will cover some of the challenges and opportunities unique to the Chinese mobile gaming market illustrated through case studies and will explore practical routes open to Western developers seeking to monetize their games in the world’s largest gaming market.
+In this session, Rajmund Balogh will cover some of the challenges and opportunities unique to the Chinese mobile gaming market illustrated through case studies and will explore practical routes open to Western developers seeking to monetize their games in the world’s largest gaming market.

 Advanced analytics supports creative genius and allows you to take a player centric view of your game.
 Importantly it takes some of the guesswork out of game design and development when building an effective in-game economy based on actual player behaviours.
 We'll look at the pros and cons of game design by both Intuition and Analytics and share case studies which demonstrate why to be successful in today's F2P market you can't have one without the other arguing it's not Intuition vs. Analytics but Intuition AND Analytics that designs a great F2P game.